 This study of non-flowering and flowering plants from the standpoint of structure, development, and reproduction emphasizes relationships as revealed by comparisons in body organization and life histories.
-This course includes three (3) hours of laboratory each week.
+This course includes three (3) hours of lecture and three (3) hours of laboratory each week.
 Prerequisites: BIO 111,112.
 Spring, odd-numbered years.